 Encrypted databases hide the queries of data owners from an untrusted database server~\cite{SongWP00,PopaRZB11,PappasKVKMCGKB14,EtemadKPE18}.
-While \DataShare could operate such a central encrypted database, any collusion between a journalist and the database server would leak the entire database.
-Document owners also cannot operate an encrypted database themselves, as these systems are not designed to provide query privacy against a database server that colludes with the data owner (i.e., the document owner).
+Although \DataShare could operate such a central encrypted database, this system would not be secure.
+On the one hand, if the encrypted database is used as a central service for all collections, then a collusion between a journalist and the database server would leak the entire database.
+This would violate document privacy.
+On the other hand, if each journalist operates a personal database, then collusion between the database server and the document owner (acting as the `data owner' in the terminology used in the encrypted database literature) might leak search queries, as these systems are not designed to hide queries from a database server that colludes with the data owner.
+This would violate query privacy.